Darxo/Hardened/README.md

 - The bagslots on the player paperdoll are now centred correctly on characters who have 1 or 3 bagslots
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
 - Remove the requirement for the player to be on a road in order to receive crisis news events.
 This prevents Events from stop appearing when you are away from a road for a longer time
+- Fix **Bardiche** only dealing 30% armor penetration with its split skill
+- Fix **Battle Standard** resolve effect not updating on allies when equipping or unequipping it
 - **Repel** can no longer push someone back in a 90° angle
 - **Copper Ingot** price is now affected by `BuildingPriceMult`, which causes them to be affected by **Rebuilding Efforts**
 - Economic Difficulty now affects all prices instead of just some of them